-Where: We loved a lot of things about Franklin Barbecue (900 E. 11th St.), but especially its perfectly smoked, moist Meyer all-natural Angus brisket, oak-smoked and seasoned simply with salt and pepper, served the traditional way: piled onto a butcher-paper-covered tray with white bread, pickles, onions, and your choice of sides.
-This place proves once and for all that you don’t have to leave the city of Austin to find great BBQ (though we still recommend you do, for fun).
+Where: We loved a lot of things about Franklin Barbecue (900 E. 11th St., map), but especially its perfectly smoked, moist Meyer all-natural Angus brisket, oak-smoked and seasoned simply with salt and pepper, served the traditional way: piled onto a butcher-paper-covered tray with white bread, pickles, onions, and your choice of sides.
+This place was the first to prove that you don’t have to leave the city of Austin to find great BBQ (though we still recommend you do, for fun).

-Good to know: In a typically Austin origin story, Franklin started out as a tiny trailer just off Interstate-35.
+Good to know: In a typically Austin origin story, Franklin started out as a tiny trailer just off Interstate-35 (which is how we first encountered it).
 In March 2011, its incredible popularity (not to mention constant exposure to the elements) prompted the owner, Aaron Franklin, to move his excellent operation to an indoor space, which is where you’ll find it now.

-When: Tues-Sun, 11am till sold out—often by 2pm, but sometimes earlier.
+When: Tues-Sun, 11am till sold out—often by 2pm or 3pm, but sometimes earlier.
 Come early: People start lining up outside around 9 some days.
 There’s always a line, and it moves slowly.
-The place is building a new brick pit so that they can handle more meat, more people, and maybe stay open through dinner.